 Awards

 Section 1.
-The Awards Committee shall submit recommendations to the Executive Board for the Public Service Award, the Distinguished Service Award, and for scholarships to be awarded by the Society.
+The Awards & Scholarships Committee shall submit recommendations to the Executive Board for the Public Service Award, the Distinguished Service Award, and for scholarships to be awarded by the Society.

 Section 2.
 The Public Service Award shall be given to recognize contribution of members to the Society to public affairs and to encourage geologists to take a more active part in such affairs.
 The recipient shall be a member of the Society, but may be in any class of membership.
 This award may be given without regard to previous awards.
 Granting the award in any year shall be discretionary.